calumgrant/logical/docs/implementation.md

 Predicates need to query the `recursiveRoot->Iteration()` in order to see if they need to perform more steps.

+# Semi-naive evaluation

+The semi-naive optimization (`-fsemi-naive` `-O1`) finds calls that could benefit from semi-naive evaluation.
+This replaces the call with a call to a different predicate where the given variables (in positions 0...) are already bound.

+The compilation scheme calls step->Rebind() which returns a new evaluation with the given variables already bound.
+This changes the meaning of some evaluation steps, for example turning assignments into checks, or turning joins into probes etc.

+The evaluation of a semi-naive predicate caches a table of bound columns.
+It only performs evaluation if a new set of bound inputs is used.

 ## Memory management

 Logical uses a special memory allocator for certain operations.
 See the [Persist](...) library for an overview of this.
 C++ containers can be wired to use the Persist allocatior using the data types `persist::allocator<>` and `persist::fast_allocator<>`.
 The difference between these two allocators is that `persist::fast_allocator<>` will not recycle its memory on deletion, which speeds things up, but should not be used for transient data.